Pedro Mir

-Pedro Julio Mir Valentín (3 June 1913, San Pedro de Macorís – 11 July 2000, Santo Domingo) was Dominican poet and writer, named Poet Laureate of the Dominican Republic by Congress in 1984, and a member of the generation of "Independent poets of the 1940s" in Dominican poetry.
+Pedro Julio Mir Valentín (3 June 1913, San Pedro de Macorís – 11 July 2000, Santo Domingo) was a Dominican poet and writer, named Poet Laureate of the Dominican Republic by Congress in 1984, and a member of the generation of "Independent poets of the 1940s" in Dominican poetry.

 His father, Pedro Celestino Mir Burgal, a Cuban mechanical engineer from Guantánamo, migrated from Cuba to the Dominican Republic in the early years of the Twentieth Century to be hired as Chief of Engineers of the Cristóbal Colón Sugar Refinery.
 Soon he married a young Puerto Rican girl, Jacoba Vicenta Valentín Mendoza from Humacao and had a son whom he named Pedro Julio.

 Life and career

 Pedro Julio Mir spent his youth in the sugar refinery, which was located near the city of San Pedro de Macorís.
 His mother, died prematurely, in 1917, which impressed upon him a profound sense of loss that he would later consider the root of his poetical vocation.

 In the early years of the 1930s, Pedro Julio Mir started writing and publishing his poems in Dominican newspapers (under the full name "Pedro Julio Mir"), as well as showing them to his friends.
 One of those friends, without his consent, took some verses to Juan Bosch, a prominent Dominican writer of the time.
 Bosch noticed the natural poetic fiber of the young author, but dismissed the verses saying that the poet, though talented, should "turn his eyes to his country".
 When Mir was informed of Bosch's reaction, he decided then to write his first social poems, and this time, he sent them to Bosch himself.
 Bosch made no immediate remark; however, he had the verses published very soon in his column of the Listín Diario, the most important Dominican newspaper of the time.
 The verses appeared under the name Pedro Mir (for some reason Bosch chose to drop the "Julio" middle name) and what later became a prophecy: "Is this young man the social poet we’ve been long waiting for?"

 The next years Mir kept writing and studying, obtaining a Doctor Degree in Law from the Universidad Autónoma de Santo Domingo (UASD) State University in 1941 and starting a practice in an office of the Dominican capital, Santo Domingo.
 However, the pressure of the Trujillo dictatorship became unbearable, especially for anybody with social concerns.
 His poems were putting him up against the regime, so after receiving threats and feeling his life in danger, he fled to Cuba in 1947.
 The exile would last sixteen years, until the regime fell in 1963.
 During the exile he traveled to many countries, but spent most of the time in Cuba.